-The following actions or conditions are prohibited and will result in immediate dismissal from the UAA Southcentral Paramedic Program, a failing grade being issued, and no opportunity for admissions or readmission to any UAA Paramedic Program in the future:
+The following actions or conditions are prohibited and will result in immediate dismissal from the Kenai Peninsula College Paramedic Program, a failing grade being issued, and no opportunity for readmission in the future:

 - 1. Responding under the influence.
 Reporting to a clinical site, ride-along, or shift during the capstone under the influence of any toxicants (alcohol, legal or illegally used drugs) or obviously hung over, as suspected by the faculty, staff, preceptor, or FTO, are grounds for immediate student removal from patient care activities and coordinator notification. - 2.
 Refusing to submit to drug screening.
-Refusal to submit to intoxicant testing is grounds for immediate dismissal from the Paramedic Program and a failing grade being issued with no possibility of re-entry into the UAA Paramedic Program.
+Refusal to submit to intoxicant testing is grounds for immediate dismissal from the Paramedic Program and a failing grade being issued with no possibility of re-entry into the Paramedic Program.
 A student denying intoxication must voluntarily and immediately submit to a breath and/or blood test at his/her own expense.
-A Blood Alcohol Content (BAC) found to be greater than 0.00 or a blood or urine test showing positive for any other illegal substance is grounds for immediate dismissal from the UAA Southcentral Paramedic Program.
+A Blood Alcohol Content (BAC) found to be greater than 0.00 or a blood or urine test showing positive for any other illegal substance is grounds for immediate dismissal from the Kenai Peninsula College Paramedic Program.

-NOTE: The use of THC by a student enrolled in the UAA Paramedic Program is forbidden.
-THC, though legal in Alaska for private use, is still illegal federally and in states where students participate in their Capstone Internship; it is further forbidden by hospital Memorandum of Agreements (MOAs) with our program.
+NOTE: The use of THC by a student enrolled in the Kenai Peninsula College Paramedic Program is forbidden.
+THC, though legal in Alaska for private use, is still illegal federally and in states where students participate in their Capstone Internship; it is further forbidden by hospital Memorandum of Agreements (MOAs) for our program.

-UAA Paramedic Students take a pre-program ten-panel drug test and another one prior to leaving state on their Capstone.
+Kenai Peninsula College Paramedic Students take a pre-program 10-panel drug test and another one prior to leaving state on their Capstone Field Internship.
 A positive result on either, including THC, will be grounds for immediate dismissal from the program with no option for re-entry.

 3. Removing medicine.
 Removal of any medications from the classroom, ambulance, clinical site, field internship, or a patient's personal supply are grounds for immediate dismissal from the program and possible criminal charges being filed against the student.
-Possessing any illegal Schedule 1 or Schedule 2 narcotic, hallucinogen, stimulant, sedative, or other illicit drug while in or out of class while enrolled in the UAA Southcentral Paramedic Program will result in program dismissal.
+Possessing any illegal Schedule 1 or Schedule 2 narcotic, hallucinogen, stimulant, sedative, or other illicit drug while in or out of class while enrolled in the Kenai Peninsula College Paramedic Program will result in program dismissal.